 -

-In a bowl (or using the stand mixer with the paddle attachment again) beat the confectioners sugar, maple syrup, butter and vanilla, along with 1 tbsp of water until smooth.
+In a bowl (or using the stand mixer with the paddle attachment) beat the confectioners sugar, maple syrup, butter and vanilla, add water 1 tsp at a time until smooth.

 -